godevnet/virt/README.md

 * libguestfs
 * Centos 7 dev server
 * swap /temp available space to sparsifying (depending on the size of the original disk, 8GB min).
 Grow your swap.
+* disk space (around 1 GB min by domain)

 ### Performances

 Please use :

 * HTTP or NFS local repo instead of local iso dvd
 * dedicated network storage pools

 ## autovm.sh